-Taking students to outer space and beyond
+Students swim with sharks, explore space, through VR

 "It's basically a personal field trip app," says Ben Schrom, product manager of Google Expeditions.
 "It facilitates the teacher taking his or her students on a VR trip to a place or set of different places," he said of the app that's free to download on iOS and Android.

-Users attach low-cost cardboard headsets to their smartphones, which cost roughly $15.
+Users attach low-cost cardboard headsets, which cost roughly $15, to their smartphones.

 "In one class students can actively explore Machu Picchu and in the next they can explore the inside of the human bloodstream," adds Schrom.